dholab/SARS-CoV-2-Spike-RBD-Analysis/README.md

 - `[output_prefix].[target_depth]X..primer_removed.consensus.qual.txt` - Text file with consensus sequence quality scores derived from BAM file
 - `[output_prefix].[target_depth]X.haplotypes.fastq` - FASTQ file where identical reads at a frequency greater than `haplotype_min_frequency` are retained.
 Useful for mapping to a reference, extracting all reads corresponding to a single amplicon, and identifying sequences corresponding to haplotypes.

-## Example data
+## Manuscript data

-The archive includes interleaved sequencing data for 9 air samples from Ramuta et al. 2022 in the `data` folder.
+Interleaved sequencing data for the 9 air samples included in [Ramuta et al. 2022](https://doi.org/10.1101/2022.03.29.22272716) has been deposited in Sequence Read Archive (SRA) under bioproject [PRJNA811594](https://www.ncbi.nlm.nih.gov/bioproject/PRJNA811594) and should be downloaded into the `data/` directory to replicate the analysis in the manuscript.

 ## Analysis